annaolszowy27/myawesomesemester/_courses/course-01.md

 ## About Professor Carlos Evia

 Professor Carlos Evia has multiple roles within the College of Liberal Arts and Human Sciences at Virginia Tech including Chief Technology Officer, Associate Dean of Strategic Initiatives, as well as a professor.
 He has earned multiple degrees including a PHD in Technical Communication and Rhetoric, a masters in Computer Systems, and a bachelors in Communication Science.
 His research primarily focuses on creating technological solutions for communication issues that happen within a professional environment.
 While he is teaching, his goal is to inform students of the right or useful ways of working with technology.
-Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who they are.
+Professor Evia is a vibrant and engaging instructor, who creates a learning atmosphere that makes students feel comfortable participating.
+His welcoming presence and sense of humor makes his class something to look forward to in the day.

 ### Research interests